 We are pleased to announce the second edition of our Webinar Conversation Series.
-We’ll be launching this series with an educational workshop on Municipal Best Practices for Sex Worker Safety in partnership with Living in Community.
+We’ll be launching this series with a workshop on Municipal Best Practices for Sex Worker Safety, organized in partnership with Living in Community.

 Local governments have an important role to play in implementing policies, bylaws, and regulations which both protect sex workers and prevent human trafficking.
 While the laws governing sex work in Canada are federal, the municipal level has many tools at its disposal and is often best positioned to address sex work through localized solutions.